Clemens Schick

 Clemens Schick (born 15 February 1972) is a German actor, model, political activist and human rights advocate.

 He has appeared in more than seventy films since 1998, including leading roles in both German and international productions.
 He has appeared in various major German and international TV productions and series.

 He has also played several leading theatre roles in classical plays like William Shakespeare’s Richard III, Friedrich Schiller’s Don Carlos and Tennessee Williams’ Cat on a Hot Tin Roof.

-Schick is openly politically active and an active member of the German Social Democratic Party (SPD).
+Schick is politically active and an active member of the German Social Democratic Party (SPD).
 He is an active champion of human rights issues and is a committee member of the German Human Rights Watch chapter.

 Life

-Clemens was born in Tübingen, Germany.
+Schick was born in Tübingen, West Germany.
 The son of a teacher and a prosecutor, he has four siblings, including a sister and an older brother.
 He studied at the Hölderlin High School in Stuttgart, from where he graduated in 1992.
 After his graduation, he enrolled at the Academy of Performing Arts (AdK) in Ulm.

-Following one year of studies, the then 22-year-old Clemens decided to leave Germany and headed for France, where he intended to join the monastery of the Taizé Community in Taizé, Saône-et-Loire.
+Following one year of studies, the then 22-year-old Schick decided to leave Germany and headed for France, where he intended to join the monastery of the Taizé Community in Taizé, Saône-et-Loire.
 After an eight-month stay, however, he returned to Germany, where he enrolled at the Berlin School of Drama.
-He completed his studies in 1996, having financed his student time with part-time jobs as landscape gardener, bouncer and waiter in restaurants and pubs in Berlin-Mitte and Prenzlauer Berg.
+He completed his studies in 1996, having financed his studies with part-time jobs as a landscape gardener, bouncer, and waiter in restaurants and pubs in Berlin-Mitte and Prenzlauer Berg.

 In an interview with Gala magazine in September 2014, Schick came out as a homosexual.
 He stated that he is not interested in either "gay" or "heterosexual" labels and falls in love with both men and women, but only dates men.
 In the past he had a few girlfriends, including German actress Bibiana Beglau, who he briefly dated in 2010.
 Today, he lives in Kreuzberg in central Berlin.